 Minnesota’s combined capital gains tax rate would be over 50% under Biden’s tax plan

-On April 28th, President Joe Biden unveiled “The American Families Plan“, a $1.8 trillion spending proposal aimed at families and children.
-The program will be funded partly through a raise on capital gains from 23.8 percent to 39.6 percent on high-income earners.
+On April 28, President Joe Biden unveiled “The American Families Plan”, a $1.8 trillion spending proposal aimed at families and children.
+The program will be funded partly by raising the capital gains tax on high-income earners from 23.8 percent to 39.6 percent.
 Including the net investment income tax, it means that the top federal tax rate on capital gains will be 43.4 percent.

 The average top tax rate on capital gains at the state level is about 5.2 percent, for a combined average rate of 29 percent under current law.
 If the top federal capital gains rate rises to 43.4 percent, this would raise the combined tax rate on long-term capital gains to 48.4 percent.

-Minnesota of course already has a higher than average top marginal capital gains tax of 33.7 percent.
-Notwithstanding, under Biden’s proposal that would rise up to 53.3 percent.
+Our state already has a higher-than-average top marginal capital gains tax of 33.7 percent.
+Under Biden’s proposal, that would rise to 53.3 percent.

-high capital gains tax has a tremendous impact on the economy.
-Mainly that high taxes on capital gains distort capital allocation.
-When taxes are high enough, people may defer selling an asset in order not to realize the gain.
-Consequently, capital would be held up by owners and not flow efficiently in the market to where it is valued the most.
+This would be disastrous for the state.
+For one, high taxes on capital gains will likely distort investment allocation.
+People may defer selling an asset to escape high taxes.
+Consequently, capital would be held up by owners and not go where it is valued the most in the Market.